-A San Diego employment litigation attorney at Gehres Law Group, P.C. can provide assistance to companies accused of wage-and-hour violations, as well as to individuals who could potentially face personal liability under California’s Fair Day’s Pay Act.
+A San Diego employment litigation attorney at Gehres Law Library can provide assistance to companies accused of wage-and-hour violations, as well as to individuals who could potentially face personal liability under California’s Fair Day’s Pay Act.

 Could Owners or Directors Face Personal Liability for Unpaid Wages?

 California’s Fair Day’s Pay Act stipulates that owners, directors, managing agents, or officers could be held personally liable for wage and hour violations under California Labor Code section 558.1.

 The bill established provisions through which Labor Commissioners could enforce judgements against owners, directors, and others who can be held liable for wage theft, including placing levies on bank accounts and personal property.
 The goal of the bill is, in part, to ensure employers cannot escape liability for unpaid wages by closing companies and starting new ones.

 Wage and hour violations that could give rise to personal liability include failure to pay minimum wage, failure to pay overtime, failure to pay for off-the-clock work, theft of tips, and failure to pay final wages to workers.

 Those who are held personally liable under the bill could be liable for not just unpaid overtime wages, but also situations where miscalculations of the regular rate resulted in employees being underpaid.
 Owners, directors, and others who are held liable under the bill could also be held personally responsible for unreimbursed business expenses, for rest and meal premiums associated with missed breaks, and for providing wage statements to employees that do not meet all of the requirements set forth in California’s Labor Code section 226.